Chris Sky

-Christopher Saccoccia, widely referred to as Chris Sky, is a Canadian conspiracy theorist known for his involvement in the anti-mask, anti-lockdown, COVID-19 denial and anti-vaccine movements during the COVID-19 pandemic.
+Christopher Saccoccia, widely referred to as Chris Sky, is a Canadian social media personality known for his involvement in the anti-mask, anti-lockdown, COVID-19 denial and anti-vaccine movements during the COVID-19 pandemic.
 Saccoccia faces a number of legal issues and criminal charges including for allegations of uttering death threats against Ontario Premier Doug Ford and other public figures and for assault of a police officer, among others.
-Chris Sky has announced that he intends to run for Mayor of Toronto in the 2023 by-election.
+Saccoccia ran for Mayor of Toronto in the 2023 by-election, placing ninth.

 Early life

 Saccoccia is the son of Vaughan developer, and owner of Sky Homes Corp, Art Saccoccia.

 Career

 Saccoccia is the Vice President of his father's company, Sky Homes Corp.

 Opposition to COVID-19 public health measures

 Saccoccia believes that public health measures are unconstitutional, and violate human rights.
 He refers to his group's activities as a "freedom convoy" and attends rallies across Canada, dubbed "freedom rallies", meeting with groups of people at each event, and encourages them to engage in civil disobedience against allegedly tyrannical public health measures, which he calls "united non-compliance."

 In 2020, Saccoccia founded a group known as "Mothers Against Distancing" and "Hugs Over Masks" following the outbreak of COVID-19 in Canada, protesting the public health measures introduced by the Ontario government and Toronto Public Health.

 During the summer of 2021, Saccoccia joined an Italian online movement against lockdown and COVID's prevention measures called Mattonisti by putting a brick emoji after his Twitter's account name.
 The movement is allegedly responsible for manipulating Twitter's tendencies by pushing certain movement's slogans as hashtags, although the movement's leader deny that they have an agenda and affirm they are only an online friends group.